 6.2.4.2 Target use cases from network view

-Based on the high-level network model and target interfaces described in clause 4.2 and the eiRTCW architecture in clause 6.2.2, eiRTCW signalling supports the following use cases of media session set up from network view.
+Based on the high-level network model and target interfaces described in clause 4.2 and the enhanced RTC architecture described in clause 6.2.2, a signalling protocol which is called as "RESPECT" in this document supports the following use cases of media session set up from network view.

-<Media session set up with media resource served in the operator network via UNI>
+<Media session set up with RTC resource served in the operator network via UNI>

 a.
-UE - Media Resource (served by the same Operator)
+UE RTC Resource (served by the same operator) UE

 b.
-UE - Media Resource (served by the same Operator) - UE (CP)
+UE RTC Resource (served by the same operator) UE (CP)

-<Media session set up with media resource via NNI>
+<Media session set up with RTC resource via NNI>

 c.
-UE - Media Resource (served by other Operator)
+UE RTC Resource (served by the other operator)

-d UE - Media Resource (served by an SP)
+d UE RTC Resource (served by an SP)

 e.
-UE (served by other Operator) – Media Resource - UE (CP)
+UE (served by the other operator) RTC Resource UE (CP)

 f.
-UE - Transit entity (served by other Operator) - Media Resource (served by an SP)
+UE Transit network (served by the other operator) RTC Resource (served by an SP)

 <Media session set up between UEs>

 g.
-UE - UE (served by the same Operator) without media gateway
+UE UE (served by the same operator) without media gateway

 h.
-UE - UE (served by other Operator) without media gateway
+UE UE (served by the other operator) without media gateway

 i.
-UE - UE (CP) without media gateway
+UE UE (CP) without media gateway

 j.
-UE (connected to other Operator) - UE (CP) without media gateway
+UE (served by the other operator) UE (CP) without media gateway

-The overviews of these use cases are described below based on the possible eiRTCW architecture described in clause 6.2.2.
+The overviews of these use cases are described below.

-NOTE 1: Media Resource of Content Provider is treated as UE.
+NOTE 1: Content provider connected via UNI is treated as UE.

-NOTE 2: CSF is not shown in the Figure for simplicity.
+NOTE 2: CSF is not shown in the figures for simplicity.

-a.
-UE - Media Resource (served by Operator): UE establishes a media session with a media resource (e.g., immersive conference room) served by the same operator.
-Figure 6.2.4.2-1 shows an example that UE_A and UE_B establish media sessions with the media resource to an immersive conference room to communicate with each other.
+UE RTC Resource (served by operator) UE

+- UE establishes a media session destined for an RTC ID resource (e.g., immersive conference room) served by the same operator.
+Figure 6.2.4.2-1 shows an example that UE_A and UE_B establish media sessions destined for the same RTC ID resource (e.g., immersive conference room) to communicate with each other.